Anthony Rizzo Player Props: Yankees vs. Orioles

 |Games w/1+ RBI

-- The 7.6 strikeouts per nine innings put together by the Orioles pitching staff last season ranked 25th in the big leagues.
+- The Orioles pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Orioles had the 17th-ranked team ERA among all league pitching staffs (3.97).
+- The Orioles have the 25th-ranked team ERA across all league pitching staffs (5.53).

-- The Orioles are sending Kremer (0-0) to the mound for his second start of the season.
+- The Orioles rank 16th in baseball in home runs surrendered (nine total, 1.3 per game).

-- The right-hander last appeared in relief on Wednesday, when he tossed 2/3 innings against the Texas Rangers while giving up hits.
+- The lefty last pitched on Sunday against the Boston Red Sox, when he tossed four innings, allowing six earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.